velio-io/collet/docs/syntax.md

 - `:name` (required): A keyword representing the pipeline name (something meaningful to distinct logs and results from other ones).
-- `:tasks` (required): A vector of task.
+- `:tasks` (required): A vector of task (will cover it later).
 - `:deps` (optional): A map with the coordinates of the pipeline dependencies (from maven or clojars).

-One way to think of a pipeline is as a data structure that evolves over time.
-When you initialize a pipeline, it has an internal state shaped like `{:state {} :config {}}`.
-The `state` key is an empty map, and the `config` key is a map with the configuration values provided at startup.
-When the pipeline is running, every task will contribute to the `state` map.
-The `state` map will contain data returned from tasks.
-If a task is executed multiple times, the `state` map will contain all the iteration data as a sequence of discrete results (can be changed with the `:state-format` option).
-Tasks can also refer to each other's data using the `:inputs` key (fulfilled for each task individually).

-Collet is designed to work with large datasets, so keeping all task data in memory is not a good idea.
-By default, data returned from tasks will be offloaded to Arrow files.
-These files will be memory-mapped (not loaded into the JVM heap) and represented as tech.ml datasets or dataset sequences when data is required for processing.

-**Note!** Currently, not all types of data can be offloaded to Arrow.
-It works for collections with simple types like strings, numbers, dates, etc., and for lists with simple values.
-Nested data structures like maps aren't supported yet but will be in future releases.
-Collections that can't be converted to Arrow will be kept in memory.

-You can disable this feature by setting the `:use-arrow` key to false in the pipeline specification.
+- `:use-arrow` (optional): A boolean value that represents whether the pipeline should use the arrow format for data serialization.
+By default, it is set to true.
+- `:max-parallelism` (optional): A number that represents the maximum number of parallel tasks that can be executed at the same time.
+By default, it is set to 10.

+### Tasks

 In a nutshell, a task is a logical unit of work that can be executed.
 Tasks can depend on other tasks, forming a Directed Acyclic Graph.
-A task can be executed multiple times based on the `:iterator` property.
+A task can be executed multiple times based on the `:iterator` property or can be executed in parallel (see `:parallel` property).
 Every task iteration will contribute to the resulting pipeline state.

-### Tasks

 Each task map can contain the following keys: